-When so much around us is changing it becomes important for us to be the source of our own stability.
+When so much around us is changing, it becomes important to learn to provide our own stability.

-Spending time in nature is one of the four ways The Churning recommends to achieve this.
+Spending time in nature is one of the four ways that Inner Leadership recommends for achieving this.

-Another article describes a solution: the Japanese practice of forest bathing is proven to lower heart rate, blood pressure, and reduce stress.
+Another article describes a solution: the Japanese practice of forest bathing, which is proven to reduce stress, heart rate, and blood pressure.

 You can sign up to daily posts here.